Shin splints - self-care

 When to Call the Doctor

-Your doctor may take an x-ray to make sure you don’t have a stress fracture.
-They also will check to make sure you don’t have another shin problem, such as tendonitis or compartment syndrome.
+Your provider may take an x-ray or perform other tests to make sure you do not have a stress fracture.
+You will also be checked to make sure you do not have another shin problem, such as tendonitis or compartment syndrome.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.